-I Try DIY has been up for almost five years, and it’s only now that I realized that I never really did introduce myself to my readers.
+I Try DIY has been up for just about six years, and it’s only now that I realized that I never really did introduce myself to my readers.
 The thing is, introductions have never really been easy for me because even the simplest questions prove to be difficult to answer.
 I’ll take a stab at it, so you can see why!

 Do you want my real name?
 Or what I prefer to be called?
 My real name is Michelle Karla Sumulong.
 I prefer to be called Mikko.
 So much so that when people try to call me by Michelle, it really doesn’t catch my attention.
 I don’t even look!
 My parents never even use my full name when they scold me.
 That means something, right?